sparkymarkypoo/L4-Project/README.md

 # L4-Project

 Some required data stored in the Data folder, including:
-    One NSRDB/FARMS file (Camp_Fire)
+    One NSRDB/FARMS file (Camp_Fire),
-    Spectral response curves (for 8 materials)
+    Spectral response curves (for 8 materials),
-    Spec sheet data (for standard 5 materials)
+    Spec sheet data (for standard 5 materials),
-    US State census map .shp for plotting maps
+    US State census map .shp for plotting maps,
-    Some old (and redundant) file opening tools in open_data
+    Some old (and redundant) file opening tools in open_data,

 FARMS data used for states and hexagons was too big to be stored in the GitHub repo so is left out and must be downloaded separately.
 The supplied NSRDB_API